sap-tutorials/Tutorials/tutorials/hana-clients-node/hana-clients-node.md

 > ---

 >Node.js modules can also be installed globally.
-To see the list of node modules installed globally enter the following command.
+To see the list of Node.js modules installed globally enter the following command.

 >The depth parameter can be used to specify the number of levels to show when displaying module dependencies.
 By setting depth=x, a tree-structure is outputted that shows modules that are x levels below the top-level module.